jh0ker/welcomebot/README.md

 #### A Python Telegram Bot that greets everyone who joins a group chat

 It uses the Flask microframework and the [python-telegram-bot](https://github.com/leandrotoledo/python-telegram-bot) library.
-It's based on this [example](https://github.com/sooyhwang/Simple-Echo-Telegram-Bot).
+It's based on this [example](https://github.com/sooyhwang/Simple-Echo-Telegram-Bot) and uses [pickledb](https://bitbucket.org/patx/pickledb) for basic persistence.

 The file is prepared to be run by anyone by filling out the blanks in the configuration.
 The bot currently runs on [@jh0ker_welcomebot](https://telegram.me/jh0ker_welcomebot)